Contest for system observability as an infinitely repeated game

-Additionally, most existing game models utilize continuous value functions, such as quadratic functions, and equilibrium solutions are obtained through methods like dynamic programming (\cite{wu2020zero}) and Q-learning (\cite{rizvi2018output}).
-These methods are not suitable for discrete value functions, such as the dimension of the unobservable subspace.
+Additionally, most existing game models use continuous value functions such as quadratic functions, and equilibrium solutions are obtained through methods such as dynamic programming in \cite{xie2025} and Q-learning in \cite{rizvi2025}.
+However, these methods are not suitable for discrete value functions, such as the dimension of the unobservable subspace.

-To address these limitations, we propose a non-cooperative synchronous dynamic game between the attacker and the defender.
-The defender aims to prevent system observability and potential security breaches, while the attacker seeks to make the system observable to reveal valuable information.
-The main contributions of the paper are as follows.

-(1) Taking the unobservable subspace dimension of linear system as a game value function, the derivation and algorithm of maximizing or minimizing the dimension are studied.
-The game antagonism of system observability is quantitatively studied.